 Through our program, "Energizing Readiness" we teach reading readiness through storytelling, finger plays, and listening along to help with pre-reading skills.
 Students will learn the parts of a book, and how to respect and care for books.

-Through the "Handwriting Without Tears" curriculum students will learn to recognize straight and curved lines as written or in the environment; reproducing lines; learn to write simple letters and draw a person.
+Through the "Learning Without Tears" curriculum students will learn to recognize straight and curved lines as written or in the environment, reproduce lines, and practice age-appropriate pre-writing skills.